YAL-Game-Things/Parkitect-guide/0500-Shops.md

 ## Cash machine
 If a guest runs out of the money, they will generally start walking home, *but*: if there's a cash machine, they might get some money out of it and stay for a little bit more.

+A guest is allowed to spend between 140 and 280 currency units total, depending on their generosity (technical: `Person.getMoneyLimit`).

 ## Toilets
 Guests will not pee themselves too easily, but still it's good to have a toilet once in a while - especially since this means that each individual toilet will have to be cleaned less often, on average.